What is the most common question you’re asked when you meet someone new? Is it:

 What is an elevator pitch?

-An elevator pitch is a 15-20 second description of what you do or how you benefit someone else.
-The premise of an elevator pitch is that if you found yourself in an elevator with your ideal prospect and you only had a few floors to make him or her interested in learning more.
+An elevator pitch is a 15-20 second description of what you do or how you benefit others.
+The premise of an elevator pitch is that if you found yourself in an elevator with your ideal prospect and you only had a few floors to make him or her interested in hearing more about you.

-It’s not a sales pitch; it’s a prepared speech blurb designed to get someone to want to learn more.
+It’s not a sales pitch; it’s a well-versed speech blurb designed to get folks to want to learn more.

 Is designing your elevator pitch scary to you?
 Have you done it yet?
 If not, rest assured!
 I’m here for you!
 Let me take you through the steps.